latolukasz/beeorm-doc/docs/guide/cached_queries.md

 </code-block>
 </code-group>

-That's it. `engine.CachedSearchOne` method required name of entity field used to define cached query and list of parameters that are required in SQL query condition defined in`queryOne` tag.
+`engine.CachedSearchOne()` requires the name of the entity field used to define the cached query and a list of parameters required in the SQL query condition defined in the queryOne tag.

-You don't need to worry when entity is updated.
-BeeORM will update cached query results for you.
-Look at this example:
+BeeORM will automatically update the cached query results when the entity is updated.
+For example:

 ```go
 var user *UserEntity